jeremy-jarvis/applitools-demo/setting-up-applitools.md

 - The name of the test: `'Angular Welcome Page'`
 - The viewport size: `new RectangleSize(1024, 768)`

+Note: The names can be configured to whatever makes sense to you.
+They aren't references.
+They simply specify how you want the test results to be labeled in the Applitools web UI.

 We call `eyes.check` to take a screenshot.
 You can take multiple screenshots during a test.
 It is called with:
 - The screenshot name: `"Angular Welcome Page"`
 - The target to capture: `Target.window().fully()` // This captures a full-page screenshot.